-If you own a small business in Ohio, it's important to understand that the state requires certain types of insurance.
+If you own a small business in Ohio, it's important to understand that the state requires certain types of insurance coverage.
 In this article, we will cover what types are required and which ones might be recommended depending on your specific needs.
 We'll also discuss how much liability insurance typically costs for the average Ohio small business owner.
+Whether you're a new business or you've been operating for years, our goal is to simplify the entire process for you.

 Commercial Auto Insurance

-Ohio auto insurance will cover your business vehicles and their drivers.
-Again, while seeming quite simple, many business owners assume a variety of risks by using their cars and assuming personal car insurance will assume any risk.
+Ohio auto insurance will cover vehicles and their drivers.
+Again, while seeming quite simple, many business owners assume a variety of risks by using their cars and assuming their personal auto policy will assume any risk.

 Types of Insurance Ohio Businesses Should Consider

-Business liability insurance—also commonly referred to as general liability insurance—is a type of small business insurance that covers "legal liability" for things like bodily injury, property damage, personal and advertising injury, and general damages.
-General liability protects businesses from lawsuits if someone is injured or their property damaged because of something your business did, failed to do, or sold.
+Business liability insurance—also commonly referred to as commercial general liability insurance—is a type of small business insurance that covers your business if you're accused of third-party bodily injury, damage to someone else's property, and personal and advertising injury.
+General liability coverage also protects businesses from lawsuits.

-Your general liability insurance coverage will include legal fees and damages in a covered claim and/or lawsuit.
+General liability insurance coverage will cover legal costs and damages if a client sues you.
 Punitive damages are usually not covered as they are awarded when it is determined the act was intentional.
-In addition, your policy will spell out maximum coverage and limits during the policy period.
+In addition, your general liability policy will spell out maximum coverage and limits during the policy period.

-It may make sense to purchase a commercial umbrella policy to cover the additional risk.
+It may make sense to purchase a commercial umbrella policy to cover additional risks.
+Umbrella insurance will cover any costs that exceed the limits of an underlying policy, such as general liability.
 Review the limits and work with your licensed insurance professional to determine what is best for your business and to get a quote.

 Buildings and Property Insurance